-- 1. Remove the tether cord cap from engine cut-off switch. - 2.
-Open LH side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT. - 3.
+- 1. Remove the tether cord cap from engine cut-off switch. - Open LH side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT. - 3.
 Remove belt guard, refer to DRIVE BELT GUARD REMOVAL. - 4.
 Loosen the clamping bolt.

+ADJUSTER HUB

-ALUMINUM ADJUSTER HUB 1.
-Adjuster hub
+- 1. Adjuster hub

-- 2. Clamping bolt - 5.
-Using the suspension adjustment tool provided in the tool kit, turn the ring 1/4 turn at a time then rotate the driven pulley to properly set the belt between the pulley sheaves.
+- 2. Clamping bolt

+- 5. Using the suspension adjustment tool provided in the tool kit, turn the ring 1/4 turn at a time then rotate the driven pulley to properly set the belt between the pulley sheaves.
+Repeat until the external surface of drive belt exceeds driven pulley edge by 0 mm to 2 mm (0 in to .08 in)

+ADJUSTER HUB

-ALUMINUM ADJUSTER HUB 1.
-Suspension adjustment tool
+1. Suspension adjustment tool